glfmn/watermark/README.md

 ## Contributing

-Please set up the `pre-commit` hook using
+Set up and use the `pre-commit` hook which automates testing each time you commit with:

 ```
 $ ln -s ../../.pre-commit.sh .git/hooks/pre-commit